 Matthew T. Phillips is the Exxon-Calloway Fellow and a teaching professor in the Wake Forest University School of Business.
 He also serves as president-elect of the Academy of Legal Studies in Business and president of Wake Forest’s Faculty Senate.

 Matthew came to Wake Forest in July of 2008 as Assistant Dean of Business and later worked in University Advancement as Executive Director of Communication Strategy while holding an appointment as Research Professor of Law.
 Prior to his administrative work at Wake Forest, he was an estate planning and tax lawyer in the Winston-Salem and Lake Norman areas of North Carolina.

 Matthew teaches courses in business law and ethics across the Business School’s undergraduate and graduate programs.
 He leverages a passion for innovative teaching and legal experience to engage students with the practical intersections of law and business, but also emphasizes the underlying principles that will shape managers’ interaction with law and ethical decision-making throughout their careers.
-In addition to his teaching duties, he previously served as associate dean for the School’s working professional MBA programs in Winston-Salem and Charlotte.
+He has received awards for excellence in teaching, including the “Ideas Worth Teaching” Award from the Aspen Institute in 2017, and he was named the 2015 Charles M. Hewitt Master Teacher by the Academy of Legal Studies in Business.
+In addition to his teaching duties, he previously served as director of the BB&T Center for the Study of Capitalism and as associate dean for the School’s working professional MBA programs in Winston-Salem and Charlotte.